smartcat-labs/cassandra-diagnostics/cassandra-diagnostics-core/COREMODULES.md

 #### Configuration

-Measurement name is by default `request_rate` with `_update` and `_select` suffixes for upsert and select statements respectively.
+Measurement name is by default `request_rate`.
+You can configure which requests to report with `requestsToReport` which is a list of statement type - consistency level pairs.
+By default if you do not specify anything ALL requests are counted without separation per statement type and consistency levels.
 For precise measurements use a default reporting period of 1 second.
 If higher reporting period is used reported value represents average requests/second for the reporting period.

 ```
 - module: io.smartcat.cassandra.diagnostics.module.requestrate.RequestRateModule